 Everything About DIY Oil Filter Replacement

 The engine oil filter is designed to remove dirt and abrasive particles from engine oil that can cause increased wear of rubbing parts.
 The quality of cleaning determines the interval for changing the lubricant and the service life of the power unit.
-The oil filter is usually changed at the same time as the oil is changed, but this is far from a mandatory requirement.
-In some cases, when there are some oil leakage issues, you need to open the whole engine apart to fix the problem.
-While opening the engine a mechanic will replace the head studs if needed.
+The oil filter is usually changed simultaneously as the oil is changed, but this is far from a mandatory requirement.
+Sometimes, when there are oil leakage issues, you need to open the whole engine apart to fix the problem.
+When opening the engine, a mechanic will replace the head studs if required.
 You should always check that your mechanic uses high-quality head studs, like LB7 Head studs.

-To replace this part, you do not always need to contact a car service; many drivers successfully cope with this task on their own.
-How is an independent oil filter replacement performed, how often, what tools will be required for this?
+You do not always need to contact a car service to replace this part; many drivers cope with this task independently.
+How is an independent oil filter replacement performed, how often, and what tools will be required for this?

 Product requirements